Loudbooks/PasteBook/README.md

 You will need to create a DNS A record pointing to your machine with the root and with the `api.` prefix.
 I use CloudFlare.

 ### Configuration
-Download `pastebook.conf` [here](https://github.com/Loudbooks/PasteBook/blob/master/pastebook.conf) and place it in `/etc/nginx/sites-enabled`.
+Download `PastaBook.conf` [here](https://github.com/Loudbooks/PastaBook/blob/master/PastaBook.conf) and place it in `/etc/nginx/sites-enabled`.

 `<DOMAIN>` - Change this to your domain name.
-For example, mine is `pastebook.dev`.
+For example, mine is `PastaBook.dev`.

 > [!NOTE]
 > You can easily replace all instances of `<DOMAIN>` with your domain with the following command.
-In this example, I used `pastebook.dev`.
+In this example, I used `PastaBook.dev`.
 Make sure to use yours.
 >
 > ```bash
-> DOMAIN=pastebook.dev && sudo sed -i "s/<DOMAIN>/${DOMAIN}/g" /etc/nginx/sites-available/pastebook.conf
+> DOMAIN=PastaBook.dev && sudo sed -i "s/<DOMAIN>/${DOMAIN}/g" /etc/nginx/sites-available/PastaBook.conf
 > ```

 ### SSL Configuration